do-aki/fluent-plugin-hrforecast/README.md

  You can customize graph_path using `${tag}` and `${key_name}` placeholders.

 * __name_keys__ (Either of this or __name_key_pattern__ is required)

  Specify field names of sending number.
 Separate by comma.

 * __name_key_pattern__ (Either of this or __name_keys__ is required)

  Specify field names of sending number.

 * __datetime_key__ (default: none)

  Specify field names of sending datetime if you need.

 * __datetime_key_format__ (required if specified __datetime_key__)

- Parse format for datetime of field specified datetime_key
+ Parse format for datetime of field specified datetime_key.

 * __datetime_format__ (default: %Y-%m-%d %H:%M:%S %z)

  Format of datetime POST parameter.

 * __remove_prefix__ (default:none)

+ Remove prefix from tag if specified.

 * __background_post__ (default:false)

+ Post to HRForecast in background thread, without retries for failures.

 * __ssl__ (default:false)

+ Use SSL (https) or not.

 * __verify_ssl__ (default:false)

+ Do SSL verification or not.

 * __timeout__